Tanushka-Chavan/Employee_LayeredProject/README.md

 ✅ Insert Employee records dynamically
 ✅ Fetch employee data using Criteria API with filters and projections
 ✅ Update and delete employee records conditionally
-✅ Clean layered architecture for clarity
+✅ clean layered architecture with a menu-driven option
 ✅ Uses **Hibernate Criteria API** for flexible dynamic querying

 ---